-2012 the excise tax on tobacco is price indexed and is adjusted once a year.
-The Swedish cigarette price is 13 per cent higher than the EU average 2022.
-Calculated as an average since 2010 the Swedish cigarette price was 25 percent higher than the EU average.
+The first Swedish significant excise tax increase on cigarettes was in 1992.
+During the 1990s taxes were changed several times, with both increases and decreases.
+From 2012 the excise tax on tobacco is price indexed and is adjusted once a year.
+The Swedish cigarette price is 5 per cent higher than the EU average 2023.
+Calculated as an average since 2010 the Swedish cigarette price was 23 per cent higher than the EU average.